dell-asm/dell-cisconexus5k/README.md

 ###Description

-The VLAN type/provider supports functionality to create and delete zones on the Nexus 5000 switch.
+The zone type/provider supports functionality to create and delete zones on the Nexus 5000 switch.

 ####Summary of Properties